FABallemand/ezGPX/docs/source/tutorials/modifying.rst

 Simplify Track
 ^^^^^^^^^^^^^^

-It is sometimes usefull to reduce the amount of track points contained in a GPX file especially when working with low power and low capacity GPS devices.
-The :py:meth:`~simplify` allows to reduce the number of points while keeping a great precision.
+It is sometimes usefull to reduce the amount of track points contained in a GPX file especially when dealing with low power or low capacity devices.
+The :py:meth:`~simplify` method reduces the number of points while maintaining good precision.

 ::